 - Consulting stakeholders, statutory authorities, and other third parties

-- Completing additional site appraisals in addition to geotechnical studies (contamination, availability of services, adjoining land uses, easements and restrictive covenants, and more.)
+- Completing additional site appraisals in addition to geotechnical studies (contamination, availability of materials, adjoining land uses, easements and restrictive covenants, and more.)

 A Feasibility Study Will Ensure Your Project Runs Smoothly

-In order to establish feasible options for your project plan, a feasibility analysis will provide the comprehensive information necessary for a quality project outcome.
+In order to establish feasible options for your project plan, a feasibility analysis will provide the comprehensive information necessary for a successful construction project.

-Be sure to partner with a skilled, experienced project designer who has a long-standing portfolio of successful projects to ensure all necessary considerations are made for your financial resources and business opportunity.
+Be sure to partner with a skilled, experienced project management team who has a long-standing portfolio of successful projects and technical resources to ensure all necessary considerations are made for your financial resources and business opportunity.

-For a construction and design firm you can trust your project to, contact CDMG.
-Our designers and engineers will ensure your project is suited for any geologic risks your location poses.
+For a construction company and design firm you can trust your project lifecycle to, contact CDMG.
+Our project managers, designers, and engineers will ensure your project goals and construction costs are suited for any geologic risks your location poses.

-Our team completes comprehensive, reliable feasibility studies to ensure your building's longevity and durability.
+Our development team completes comprehensive, reliable feasibility studies to ensure the key benefits of your building's longevity, durability, and return on investment.